 Entry-Level Web Developer Salary

 The median entry-level web developer salary is about $51,489.
-An associate degree or a coding bootcamp can help you land a role at this level.
+An associate degree or a web development bootcamp can help you land a role at this level.
 Although the average junior web developer salary can be lower than you expect, your wage will likely increase as you improve your skills and gain real-world experience.

 Mid-Level Web Developer Salary

 With a few years of relevant experience, most developers make around $68,000.
 The average mid-level web developer salary is currently $68,179.
 Having a bachelor’s degree in a related field can also help you negotiate a higher salary.